The Golden Rules on RED are as follows:

 - Do not trade, sell, publicly give away, or publicly offer invites.

 Only invite people you know and trust.
-Staff and approved users may offer invites on other private trackers in designated, user class-restricted invite forums.
+Only Staff and designated recruiters may publicly offer invites on other private trackers.
 Do not offer invites on public websites or any private sites that exist solely for the purpose of invite giveaways, trading, and/or selling.
-Do not offer invites on IRC channels or other social chat clients.
-Even if you offer the invite in a personal message it is still considered a giveaway and against the rules.
+Do not publicly offer invites on IRC channels or other social chat clients.
+Offering an invite in a private message to a person you do not know or trust is considered a giveaway and against the rules.
 Responding to public invite requests is prohibited.
-See this wiki article for more information about inviting users.

 - Do not request invites or accounts.

 Requesting invites to—or accounts on—Redacted or other trackers is prohibited.
 Invites may be offered, but not requested, in the site's Invites forum (restricted to the Power User class and above).
 You may request invites by messaging users only when they have offered them in the Invites Forum.
 Unsolicited invite requests, even by private message, are prohibited.

 - Do not engage in ratio manipulation.

 Transferring buffer—or increasing your buffer—through unintended uses of the BitTorrent protocol or site features (e.g., request abuse) constitutes ratio manipulation.
 When in doubt, send a Staff PM asking for more information.

 - Do not report incorrect data to the tracker (i.e., cheating).

 Reporting incorrect data to the tracker constitutes cheating, whether it is accomplished through the use of a modified "cheat client" or through manipulation of an approved client.